musfirahmuqaddas-beep/my-first-repo/README.md

-# this is my first GitHub repository
+# My First GitHub Repository
+This repository is created to practice Git and GitHub.